 #8.
-Deepening capacity to plan, prepare, and respond

-- Correctional facilities should work closely with their LDH regional medical directors/administrators to ensure facilities employ best practices from public health. - Require every facility to develop and annually update pandemic preparedness and response plans, including potential releases, staffing, family communication, and publication of data. - Recruit and retain licensed health care professionals to properly staff COVID-19 and non-COVID-19 medical and mental health care. - Continue to robustly apply short-term release mechanisms to keep the incarcerated population low, enhance social distancing inside for the safety of incarcerated people and staff. - Address the needs of individuals/families with incarcerated loved ones by creating a community-curated community-led resource (including behavioral health support and treatment - when desired-- as well as access to healthcare and other necessities). - Continue to limit admissions to carceral environments which can be accomplished by judges not sentencing children to adult jail or prison custody for non-violent offenses, misdemeanors, or probation violations; and by police issuing summons instead of engaging in arrests where permissible.

-#9.
-Ensuring measurement of evaluation and impact

-• LDH works in collaboration with DOC to measure evaluation and impact: How did we do in the management of this crisis and what lessons were learned?
+Deepening capacity to plan, prepare, and respond Correctional facilities should work closely with their LDH regional medical directors/administrators to ensure facilities employ best practices from public health.
+Require every facility to develop and annually update pandemic preparedness and response plans, including potential releases, staffing, family communication, and publication of data.
+Recruit and retain licensed health care professionals to properly staff COVID-19 and non-COVID-19 medical and mental health care.
+Continue to robustly apply short-term release mechanisms to keep the incarcerated population low, enhance social distancing inside for the safety of incarcerated people and staff.
+Address the needs of individuals/families with incarcerated loved ones by creating a community-curated community-led resource (including behavioral health support and treatment - when desired as well as access to healthcare and other necessities).
+Continue to limit admissions to carceral environments Judges should not sentence children to adult jail or prison custody for non-violent offenses, misdemeanors, or probation violations.
+Police should issue summons instead of engaging in arrests where permissible. #9.
+Ensuring measurement of evaluation and impact LDH works in collaboration with DOC to measure evaluation and impact: How did we do in the management of this crisis and what lessons were learned?